gofynd/fdk-client-javascript/documentation/platform/COMPANYPROFILE.md

-This API allows to view the company profile of the seller account.
+View the company profile of the seller account.

 *Returned Response:*